 (the "Owner")

 By:

-Name :
+Witness Name:

 Title:

 (Non-Profit)

 By:

-Name:
+Witness Name:

 Title:

-Witness

-Witness

-NEW HAMPSHIRE HOUSING FINANCE AUTHORITY

-By:

-Name: Christopher R. MillerRobert B. Dapice Title: Managing Director, Management and Development

-THE STATE OF NEW HAMPSHIRE COUNTY OF

-On this day of , 201, 20 , before me the under signed officer, personally appeared , who acknowledged d himself/herself to be , of a New Hampshire , and that he/she being authorized l so to do, exec uted the foregoing in strument on behalf of s aid .

-Justice of the Peace/Notary Public My Commission Expires:

-THE STATE OF NEW HAMPSHIRE COUNTY OF HILLSBOROUGH

-On this day of , 201, 20, before me the undersigned officer, personally appeared , who acknowledged himself/herself to be the of , a New Hampshire , and that he/she being authorized so to do, executed the foregoing instrument on behalf of said .

-Justice of the Peace/Notary Public My Commission Expires:

-THE STATE OF NEW HAMPSHIRE COUNTY OF HILLSBOROUGH

-On this day of , 201, 20, before me the undersigned officer, personally appeared Christopher R. Miller

-Robert B. Dapice, who acknowledged himself to be the Managing Director, Management and Development of New Hampshire Housing Finance Authority, a public instrumentality and body politic and corporate duly created, organized and existing under the laws of the State of New Hampshire, and that he being authorized so to do, executed the foregoing instrument on behalf of said instrumentality and body politic and corporate.

-Justice of the Peace/Notary Public My Commission Expires:
+NEW HAMPSHIRE HOUSING FINANCE AUTHORITY By: Witness By: Name: Robert B. Dapice Title: Managing Director, Management and Development TE OF NEW HAMI OF On this day of , 20, before me the undersigned officer, personally appeared , wh o acknowledged himself/herself to be, of authorized a N to acknowledged himself/herself to be, of ew Hampshire, and that he/she being the foregoing instrument on behalf of said Justice of the Peace/Notary Public My Commission Expires: TE OF NEW HAMI OF HILLSBOROU On thisexecuted the day of, a New ne foregoing instrum , 20, before me the undersigned officer, personally appeared of w Hampshire, and that he/she being authorized so to do, nent on behalf of said Justice of the Peace/Notary Public My Commission Expires: TE OF NEW HAMI OF HILLSBOROU Robert B. I Developme and corpora that he bein Dapice, who acknow ent of New Hampsh ate duly created, org , 20, before me the undersigned officer, personally appeared wledged himself to be the Managing Director, Management and lire Housing Finance Authority, a public instrumentality and body politic ganized and existing under the laws of the State of New Hampshire, and do, executed the foregoing instrument on behalf of said instrumentality and Justice of the Peace/Notary Public My Commission Expires: